Communion with Jesus

 April 19 | Luke 24:30-32

-I love to have communion.
-There’s something about sitting at Jesus’ table for a moment, even just a moment, and drinking in his presence.
-I hate it when we rush through communion.
+I love communion.
+There’s something about sitting at Jesus’s table for a moment and drinking in His presence.
+I hate when we rush through communion.
 This is our time with our Lord.
-It’s one of the things he will do with us in heaven.

-Jesus catches up with a couple of his disciples in their travels after he is risen.
-He takes time to get personal with them because they trying to figure out what to do with everything that’s happened.
-They might be on the fence about their belief in Jesus.
+Jesus catches up with a couple of His disciples after His resurrection.
+They are trying to figure out what to do with everything that’s happened.
+They might be struggling with their belief in Jesus.

-As he walks with them, he opens their minds to what the Scriptures proclaim about him.
-God’s Word brings faith when we lack it.
+As He walks with them, He opens their minds to the Scriptures about Him.
+God’s Word brings faith.
 But it wasn’t just the Scriptures.
 It was the table.
-They manage to wrangle him into the place they were staying.
-And they sat at the table.
+They manage to wrangle Him into their lodging.

-Action Step: Take a moment to commune with Jesus and remember your Savior.
-With the busy schedules and many activities, you need quality time to sit in his presence.
-You need to see his face and remember him.
+Action Step: Take a moment to commune with Jesus and focus on your Savior.
+With your busy schedules and many activities, you need quality time to sit in His presence.
+You need to see His face and remember Him.

-Lord Jesus, renew my vision of you.
-In the busyness of life it’s hard to keep focused on you.
-As I sit at your feet, give me a clear picture, even clearer than the day we met, of your compassion and grace.
-I will not take your presence for granted
+Lord Jesus, renew my vision of You.
+In the busyness of life, it’s hard to keep focused on You.
+As I sit at Your feet, give me a clear picture of Your compassion and grace.
+I will not take Your presence for granted.

 Leave a Reply